flavionegrao/APIncrementalStore/README.md

 ###Version history

+####v.0.4.1
+- Automatic Sync is executed after each context save that hits the 'APIncrementalStore'.
+Can be turned of by passing APOptionSyncOnSaveKey set to NO when initializing the Store.

 ####v.0.4.0
 - Changed APParseConnector to APParseSyncOperation (NSOperation subclass - see WWDC CloudKit View to understand why)
 - Changed APObjectIsDeleted to APObjectStatus in order to achieve better control over objects sync process